Tuesday, December 16

 The Palisades fire, which was previously the nearest fire to campus, has burned over 23,000 acres as of Wednesday evening but is 70% contained, according to Cal Fire.
 The fire resulted in an evacuation warning adjacent to campus from Jan.
 10 to Friday.

-[Related: Evacuation warning addicted to UCLA campus from Palisades fire has lifted]
+[Related: Evacuation warning adjacent to UCLA campus from Palisades fire has lifted]

 If an evacuation order is issued covering the UCLA campus, students should report to Tipuana apartments or Pauley Pavilion to await further instructions, according to a Jan.
 13 Bruins Safe Online Post from UCLA Office of Emergency Management spokesperson Seán Devine.